PrivateGER/GreenLight/README.md

 exit(0); // Terminate the program with the passed exit code.
 0 = normal, anything else = error httpGet("https://example.com/"); // Send a HTTP GET request to the provided URI, returns string with response text run("ls"); // Run a system command and receive output after the command has exited.
-Returns STDERR if an error occurs.
+Returns STDERR if an error occurs. sha256("data"); // Hash the provided data with SHA256 and return a hex string sha3("data"); // Hash the provided data with SHA3-256 and return a hex string
 ```